 Mvto for your interest in Native books for young readers.
 Please be sure to prioritize books by Native/First Nations authors and illustrators as well as recently published titles.

 The selection of children’s and young adult books with Native characters and themes has improved dramatically since I was a kid.
 We have a lot more to pick from than the largely inaccurate biographies of Sacagewea and Amonute (Pocahontas), far better stories than the stereotyped tales of “savagery” on the prairie.

 Although we still need much more representation, this is a time for hope and celebration!

 A rising generation of Native and First Nations writers and illustrators is creating respectful, authentic, and entertaining books that reflect their kids and communities to young readers.

 How To Help

-- Vote for more quality children’s and YA books with Native/First Nations characters and themes by purchasing them or checking them out of libraries.
-(For that matter, advocate for financing for schools and libraries).
+- Vote for more quality Native/First Nations children’s-YA books by purchasing them or checking them out of your local library.

-- Ensure the personal libraries of our children and teens (and those we care about) include quality books with Indigenous characters and themes (and make sure they have access to others at their libraries).
+- Ensure that the personal libraries of children and teens include quality Indigenous books (and make sure they have access to others at their libraries).

-- Educate ourselves and our children and teens about today’s Native people and Nations.
+- Educate yourself and your children and teens about today’s Native people and tribal Nations.